joergschultzelutter/mpad/docs/USAGE.md

 ## What you need to know as a program user

-- The program's default __action__ is to retrieve a __wx report__ for the given address/coordinates.
+- The program's default ```action``` is to retrieve a wx report for the given address/coordinates.
 This assumption is valid as long as the user has not specified a keyword that tells the program to do something different.
 This means that you can a single datetime-related keyword like e.g. 'tomorrow' and the program will try to return the wx report for you.

-- Default __date__ is always 'today'.
-If you omit any date-related information, 'today' will be the default value.
+- Default ```date``` is always ```today```.
+If you omit any date-related information, ```today``` will be the default value.

-- Default __daytime__ is always 'full', meaning that you will get e.g. the wx report for the whole day.
+- Default ```daytime``` is always ```full```, meaning that you will get e.g. the wx report for the whole day.
 See the next paragraph on limitations wrt keywords and time zones.
+Note that ```full``` can be time- or content-specific.

-- Although both __date__ or __daytime__ settings can be specified at all times, any provided information in this matter may be partially or fully ignored by the program, dependent on the keyword (e.g. sunrise/set and moonrise/set will ignore the __daytime__ argument)
+- Although both ```date``` or ```daytime``` settings can be specified at all times, any provided information in this matter may be partially or fully ignored by the program, dependent on the keyword (e.g. sunrise/set and moonrise/set will ignore the ```daytime``` argument)

 - All __time stamps__ are __always returned in reference to the UTC time zone__.
-If time-specific inquiries (keywords) are issued (e.g. 'give me the wx report for tomorrow afternoon'), __those keywords ('afternoon') also abide to UTC time zone settings__.
+If time-specific inquiries (keywords) are issued (e.g. 'give me the wx report for tomorrow afternoon'), __those keywords__ (e.g. ```afternoon```) __also abide to UTC time zone settings__.
 Dependent on where you are located in the world, that setting might be a different experience for you.
 Limiting the output to UTC may or may not change in future versions of this program but in general, time zones are a mess.
 And taking into consideration that daylight saving times may or may not be applicable to the user's position, sticking to UTC is the safest option for now.
 Therefore, all times reported by the program are provided with a UTC time qualifier, e.g. 12:03UTC.

 - Certain action command keywords can be specified in combination with a date setting and a daytime setting, e.g. request a wx report for the next day.
 The respective keyword documentation settings state if the keyword can be used in conjunction with a date/daytime keyword.
 All restrictions wrt UTC time settings do apply - see previous paragraph.